eavonius/powerdelivery/credentials.markdown

 ## Using credentials in roles

-You may also find a need to use credentials in a role script, for instance to authenticate with Windows Azure to manipulate cloud resources.
+You may also encounter a need to use credentials in a role script, for instance to authenticate with Windows Azure to manipulate cloud resources.
 To do this create a key and encrypt credentials following the steps above.

 In your role script, use the *Credentials* property of the [$target parameter](reference.html#target_parameter) to retrieve your credentials by their username.
 You may then pass them to other PowerShell cmdlets that expect credentials.